 # Generative AI at GWU: Awareness, Literacy, and Integration

-When OpenAI's ChatGPT was announced in November 2022 it was like a *slap to the face* to the university.
+When OpenAI's ChatGPT was announced in November 2022 it was like a *slap in the face* to the university.
 Some took the technology as offensive and were very upset.
-And others, or rather a few, took it with excitement.
+And others, took it with excitement.
 I took it with excitement.
-In part because I have always been interested in the power of educational technology, but more so because of my experiences working outside of higher-education.
-This enabled me to see the value that generative Artificial Intelligence (genAI) could/would bring to multiple areas of work.
+This was because I have always been interested in the power of educational technology, but more because of my experiences working outside of higher-education.
+These experiences enabled me to see the value that generative Artificial Intelligence (genAI) could bring to multiple areas of learning and work.

 Soon after I wrote a formal plan and prepared a series of slides to present to leadership.
-I wrote my plan with 3 ideas in mind.
+I wrote my plan with three ideas in mind.

 1. **Awareness** – Intentionally building channels and messaging to make the community aware of genAI tools, discussions happening on campus, resources being developed, policy implications, actions I/we were taking, etc.